90% of my couples are from out of state, so it’s important to me to create an experience they’ll remember forever.

 Explore Colorado’s hot springs

-Hot springs are amazing, and everyone that makes the trip to Colorado needs to check them out ASAP.
+Hot springs are amazing, and everyone who makes the trip to Colorado needs to check them out ASAP.
 There are plenty of options across the state, so wherever you’re eloping, it won’t be difficult to find a spot.
 Picture it – you and bae, soaking in a relaxing hot spring, reminiscing on your beautiful elopement.
 A dream.
-Recommended Spot: Mount Princeton Hot Springs

 Decorate your hiking gear

 If you’re picturing the getaway car that whisks couples away after their traditional wedding, that’s exactly what I’m talking about.
-Strap a “Just Married” sign on your pack and dangle some soup cans off the bottom to have some fun on your way back down the mountain.
+If you and bae want to hike for your wedding, strap a “Just Married” sign on your pack and dangle some soup cans off the bottom to have some fun on your way back down the mountain.

 Wear whatever you want to